datalab-org/datalab-api-wasm-plugin/README.md

 # datalab-api-wasm-plugin

+> [!WARNING]
+> This repository contains mostly untested LLM-generated code.
+It was created as a proof-of-concept for running Python APIs in the browser and should not be considered production-ready.
+Use at your own risk and please contribute improvements if you find issues.

 Some experients with some LLM-generated code for running the `datalab-api` package in the browser directly (without the notebook interface in front of it).

 The aim is to demonstrate how to use the `datalab-api` Python package directly in the browser using WebAssembly through Pyodide.